- In Michigan’s tech sector, optimism shines through the clouds - December 1, 2022

 It might come as no surprise that 67% of Americans want to start a business.
-Maybe you’re one of them, one of the millions that are ready to take the plunge to pursue this “great American dream”.
+Maybe you’re one of them, one of the millions that are ready to take the plunge to pursue this “great American dream” and find the right business.
 We hope so.

 Before rushing into something that might make you the most money, there’s a lot to consider.
 Remember, this is a major life decision.
-If you don’t choose a business well, you could lose your shirt.
+If you don’t choose the right business, you could lose your shirt.
 But if you make a smart choice, you could find fun, fulfillment, greater control, AND make lots of money along the way.

 To help lead you down the right path, we have a few tips for you as you head down the path of choosing a business.